 The power consumption is about 100 mA and about 550 mA from the negative and positive batteries, respectively.
-You can reduce the positive current by +150 mA by disabling the digital display, if readings are taken through the computer interface.
+You can reduce the positive current by +150 mA by disabling the digital display, which you can perhaps do, if readings are taken through the computer interface.
 Locate the only jumper on the rear side of the display circuit board, and remove it from position "BLANK DISPLAY".
-You can save additional +50 mA by disabling the status leds as well: Insert the shortcircuit piece to position "BLANK STATUS LEDS".
+You can save additional +50 mA by disabling the status leds as well: Insert the short-circuit piece to position "BLANK STATUS LEDS".
 This will blank all other status leds, except the REMOTE mode indicator and the state indicator of the relay switch.